bpsbits-org/docker-pgagent/readme.md

 **pgAgent** is an open-source job scheduling agent designed **specifically for PostgreSQL databases**, enabling the automation of tasks such as database maintenance, backups, and custom scripts.
 It operates as a background daemon, storing job definitions (including steps and schedules) in a dedicated PostgreSQL schema, and supports executing SQL commands, stored procedures, or external shell scripts at specified intervals or times.
 Integrated with pgAdmin for easy management, pgAgent ensures reliable, ACID-compliant execution within the Postgres environment.

+## Your Own Custom Postgres Extensions and Tools

+PostgreSQL extensions are modular add-ons that enhance database functionality, such as adding new data types, functions, or indexing methods.
+With **docker-pgagent**, you can automatically install your own custom extensions and tools as `.deb` packages when the container runs for the first time.

+**.deb packages** are Debian-based software packages used to distribute and install software on Debian-compatible systems, including the PostgreSQL container environment.
+These packages bundle binaries, configuration files, and dependencies, ensuring seamless installation.

+To include your custom extensions or tools, place the `.deb` packages in a designated directory .
+There are multiple ways to achieve this:

+1. **Using a Temporary Volume**: Create a temporary volume, import your `.deb` packages into it, and link it to the builder container during the `docker-pgagent` volume creation (see section **Install `docker-pgagent`**).
+2. **Direct Copy**: Copy the `.deb` packages directly into the `docker-pgagent` volume before its first usage (`/var/lib/docker-pgagent/apt/pkg`).

+Follow the instructions in **Install `docker-pgagent`** to ensure the packages are automatically installed during the container's initial startup, simplifying the process of extending your PostgreSQL environment.

 ## Usage

 There are two primary use cases for `docker-pgagent`: installing it on a new PostgreSQL instance or extending an existing PostgreSQL installation.
 We recommend testing the deployment in a non-production environment before applying it to a production environment.